Thermal baths and historic town: what to do in Rapolano Terme?

 Inside the town, in Piazza del Castellare in the oldest area of the town, stands the fourteenth-century church of San Bartolomeo.
 Now without a facade, since it was incorporated between two buildings, the church shows us a side where the access portal is located and you can see a second portal that has been walled up.
 Inside there are some 14th century frescoes, a stucco altar dedicated to Saint Anthony of Padua and a beautiful canvas depicting the Madonna and Child with Saints by Vincenzo Rustici.

 Chiesa del Corpus Domini

-Also known as the church of the Fraternita, the chiesa del Corpus Domini overlooks the central Piazza Matteotti.
-This church certainly does not shine for its exterior, which to be honest is decidedly anonymous, but inside it preserves some interesting works such as the fresco Madonna and Child with Saints John the Baptist and Jerome referable to the workshop of Girolamo di Benvenuto, the Madonna of the Rosary and the Fifteen mysteries of the Rosary by Francesco Bartalini.
+Also known as the church of the Fraternity, the church of Corpus Domini overlooks the central Piazza Matteotti.
+This church certainly does not shine for its exterior, which to be honest is decidedly anonymous, but inside it preserves some interesting works such as the fresco Madonna and Child with Saints John the Baptist and Jerome referable to the workshop of Girolamo di Benvenuto and the altar seventeenth-century which is decorated with two statues (Virgin and Angel announcing) and two works by Francesco Bartalini: the Madonna of the Rosary and the Fifteen mysteries of the Rosary.

 Pieve di San Vittore